 Our Veterinary services are available 24 hours, 7 days a week.
-We always have a Vet on site, so if you have a pet emergency, we can help you.
+We always have a Vet available to see you, so if you have a pet emergency – please call.

 Our state of the art facilities enable us to provide immediate treatment including vital medications, fluid therapy, oxygen therapy, urgent surgery and overnight supervised care.

 We also have the capability to provide in house diagnostics such as blood tests and X-Rays, which can be done while you wait.
 Our equipment and facilities are the same you would find in any Animal Emergency Centre.

 This means we can perform any kinds of treatment or surgery your pet needs any time day or night.

 All after hours consultations and services are available at our Main Hospital in Whittlesea.

 After Hours Services

 Let us take care of your pet overnight.
 If your vet can’t provide the necessary overnight care – we can provide that for you.
 Many vets keep patients in overnight but do not have staff on the premises keeping an eye on them.

 We can admit your pet overnight between 7.00 pm and 8.00 pm for collection any time after 7.30 am the next morning.
 (Weekdays)

 Your pet will be fully supervised and monitored all night by our overnight nurse (and vet if necessary).
 You can then return your pet to your regular vet for further treatment.